View Current

 Section 1 - Purpose and Scope

-(1) This Policy provides a framework for supporting students throughout their studies with the University of New England (UNE) and how students experiencing difficulties in progressing through their studies are identified, assisted and where necessary, managed.
+(1) This policy provides a framework for supporting students throughout their studies with the University of New England (UNE) and how students experiencing difficulties in progressing through their studies are identified, assisted and where necessary, managed.
+This policy is based on the requirements of the Higher Education Support Act 2003.

 1. non-award courses;